Johan-Ruiz/anomaly-detection-topological-data-analysis/2020-06-27-knn-algorithms.md

 [GU16]
 [TCFC02]

+THIS IS THE FIRST REMOTE CHANGE, GOOD LUCK

 Let $\chi$ be our data set and $d$ a metric over $\chi$.

 $k-$NN type algoritms [GU16] rely on the **Similarity on Nearby Behavior** principle which means that the common behavior is said to be strongly related to small distances within points inside big masses or cores and outliers are labeled because of their *evident distancing* from them.
 An *anomaly score* is computed for every $x \in \chi$, whose value is given by some function $f$ and some variation of the set $N_k(x):= ${ $x_i \in \chi: d(x,x_i) \leq d(x,x_{i+1}) \wedge k=1,...,k $} of the $k-$nearest neighbors.